 Qatar Airways is a great example.
 The airline has been one of the most adventurous with business class pricing, and testing new lows to lure passengers in.
 I’ve benefited from $800 round trip flights from Europe to Japan in business class, beds and all.

-For Qatar Airways latest sales campaign, the pricing is clearer than I’ve ever seen an airline lay it out, in terms of saying the “earlier you book, the more you save”.
+For one of Qatar Airways most recent sales campaigns, the pricing is clearer than I’ve ever seen an airline lay it out, in terms of saying the “earlier you book, the more you save”.
 It’s that simple.
 In sales from other airlines, savings have been even greater for early booking.

 There’s price breaks for 120 day purchases, a smaller discount for 90 day advance purchases, and just all around good offers for shorter advance purchase bookings of 21 days or more.
 Booking at least 120 days before travel saves $240, compared to 21 days, and $140 compared to 90 days.